Aerial Application of Water Enhancer Study

 Prior to this study, Colorado loaded only long-term retardant (LTR) in SEATs.
 LTRs are chemical concentrates mixed with water that alter fuels so that they do not support combustion.
 Retardant is dropped adjacent to or ahead of the fire to create a chemically induced fire break at its perimeter.
 This deprives the fire of fuel, thus retarding the fire’s spread.
 After the water in the mixture evaporates, residual chemical on fuels continues to reduce the fire’s ability to generate heat, which is particularly useful in fighting high-intensity fires with a distant and indirect attack.
 LTR is most commonly used because of its long-lasting effect on fires.

 Water enhancers are available as wet or dry concentrates.
 They contain polymers or other thickeners that aid plain water in its adherence to fuels, allow buildup of a thick and protective wet layer, and minimize the effects of wind drift during aerial application.
 Water enhancers modify fire behavior or extinguish fires by absorbing the energy (i.e., heat) being released by the fire because they have increased film thickness.
 In other words, their molecular bonds slow water evaporation by creating a thermal protective coating.
-SEAT drops of water enhancers are mainly used in direct attack to slow or halt the fire’s rate of spread long enough for ground resources to access the fireline and mop up or supplement the knockdown process.
+Unlike LTR, water enhancers are mainly droped directly on the fire (direct attack) to supress or halt the fire long enough for ground resources to access the fireline and mop up or supplement the knockdown process.
 If ground resources cannot access the fire edge due to terrain or other access issues, the fire may rekindle over time.

 In this study, the CoE will evaluate the use and effectiveness of three water enhancers: FireIce HVO-F®, BlazeTamer 380®, and Thermo-Gel 200L®.
 All of these products are approved by the U.S. Forest Service (USFS) for use in SEATs.